 - Grief Support Resources

 Pet Loss At Home connects pet owners with mobile veterinarians in a growing number of cities nationwide.
-Our focus is availability for home euthanasia 8am-8pm, seven days a week, within 1-3 hours notice same day.
+Our focus is availability for home euthanasia 8am-8pm, 7 days a week, within 1-3 hours notice same day.
 You can look forward to more and more reliable home euthanasia service as we partner with more and more compassionate veterinarians.

 Phone Contact (877) 219-4811

 - Have your zip code ready (for example 55447)

 - Our Smart 800# connects you with a mobile veterinarian in your area

 - Dr. Gail Larson, Dr. Doug LeMay, and Dr. Kristin Tennessen service a 1.5 hour radius of Minneapolis-St. Paul including St. Cloud

 - More veterinarians and more service areas being added regularly

 Golden Valley: Animal Humane Society Pet Loss Support Group, 845 Meadow Lane N., Golden Valley, MN 55422.
 Pet Loss Support group meets Mondays from 7:00 – 8:00 p.m.
 Website: www.animalhumanesociety.org/services/lossofpet/supportgroup .
 For more information, please contact Kenn C. at (612) 730-6016.